-- Required Disclosure: All faculty members and staff engaged in the design, conduct, reporting, or direct administration of University Research or Sponsored Programs must disclose SFIs in external entities that are related to their research and may thus present a real or apparent financial conflict of interest pursuant to this policy.
-The CIRC administrator is responsible for the annual distribution of this policy to all university faculty members and any staff who have identified themselves, through the annual University Conflict of Interest disclosures made to Internal Audit, as engaged in University Research or Sponsored Programs in the 12 months prior to the date of the disclosure.
-Each individual is required to review the policy affirm that they have read, understand, and agree to abide by it, and to submit a disclosure pursuant to this policy if applicable. - Assessment of Disclosure: The CIRC Administrator retains record of all disclosures made during the annual solicitation, and a record of all faculty and staff that have indicated they have no related SFIs to disclose.
-This record becomes the Project Personnel's "most recent disclosure on file".
-During the year following the annual disclosure, when Project Personnel are included on an application for a Sponsored Program, their "most recent disclosure on file" is presented to them and they are required to either affirm that they have no changes, or submit an updated disclosure.
-When an updated disclosure is made during this process, it becomes the "most recent disclosure on file". - Timing of Disclosure: All Project Personnel must complete and submit their disclosures annually, by the deadlines established by the CIRC Administrator.
+- Assessment of Disclosure: The CIRC Administrator retains record of all disclosures made during the annual solicitation, and a record of all faculty and staff that have indicated they have no related SFIs to disclose.
+This record becomes the Project Personnel's "current disclosure on file".
+During the year following the annual disclosure, when Project Personnel are included on an application for a Sponsored Program, their "current disclosure on file" is presented to them and they are required to either affirm that they have no changes, or submit an updated disclosure.
+When an updated disclosure is made during this process, it becomes the "current disclosure on file". - Timing of Disclosure: All Project Personnel must complete and submit their disclosures annually, by the deadlines established by the CIRC Administrator.
 Annual disclosures under this process satisfy this policy's requirement for annual disclosures during the period of an award (for Sponsored Programs).